aplteam/MarkAPL/Docs/MarkAPL.md

 Note that this is a **_MarkAPL_**-only feature.

 There are times when the actual title of the header you are linking to does not fit as a link text.
-In that case you specify an alternative link text:
+In that case you can specify an alternative link text:

 ~~~
 [This is (really) chapter 5-2](#"Alt text")